 We turn the big trek into an easy and enjoyable experience.

 It is not a private tour, bookings are open for multiple groups.
-We use the official Great Ocean Walk Hike-In Campgrounds, except for on the last 2 nights of the 6 day walk and the last night of the 4 day walk you will stay at a campground in Princetown that is not an official GOW campground, however there are showers!
+We use the official Great Ocean Walk Hike-In Campgrounds, except for on the last 2 nights of the 6 day walk and the last night of the 4 day walk you will stay in accommodation in Princetown.
+Princetown is located on the Great Ocean Walk.

 The walk is user friendly with plenty of markers and our self-guided system allows every group to walk at their own pace.

 Where do I meet for the walk?